Information was last updated on April 7, 2021.

-Effective Dec.
-13, some businesses will be required to close, reduce capacity or limit their in-person access.
+Effective April 7, Alberta is moving back to Step 1 to stop the spread of more virulent variants.
+Some businesses will be required to close, reduce capacity or limit their in-person access

-As of Jan.
-14, 2021 personal services (Eg. Salons) are allowed to reopen by appointment.
+Personal services (Eg. Salons) are allowed to remain open by appointment.
 Visit alberta.ca/covid19 for a full list of businesses allowed to reopen.

-All other previous restrictions remain in place until further notices from the Government of Alberta.
+All Step 1 restrictions remain in place until further notices from the Government of Alberta.

 Why these measures are needed